nnellans/ado-pipelines-guide/README.md

 ---

 # parameters (aka Runtime Parameters)
-- `parameters` listed at the pipeline-level are considered 'Runtime Parameters'
+- `parameters` defined at the pipeline-level are considered 'Runtime Parameters'
 - When you manually run the pipeline from the Azure DevOps UI, you will be able to select/enter values for each parameter
 - `parameters` is optional, and if omitted, your pipeline simply won't use any Runtime Parameters
 - Parameters are expanded early in the processing of a pipeline run, so not all variables will be available to use within parameters.
 More [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml)